nautobot/nautobot/docs/ipam.md

 Any prefixes you create in NetBox (discussed below) will be automatically organized under their respective aggregates.
 Any space within an aggregate which is not covered by an existing prefix will be annotated as available for allocation.

+Aggregates cannot overlap with one another; they can only exist in parallel.
+For instance, you cannot define both 10.0.0.0/8 and 10.16.0.0/16 as aggregates, because they overlap.
+10.16.0.0/16 in this example would be created as a prefix.

 ### RIRs

 Regional Internet Registries (RIRs) are responsible for the allocation of global address space.
 The five RIRs are ARIN, RIPE, APNIC, LACNIC, and AFRINIC.
 However, some address space has been set aside for private or internal use only, such as defined in RFCs 1918 and 6598.
 NetBox considers these RFCs as a sort of RIR as well; that is, an authority which "owns" certain address space.